VanDung-dev/hierarchical-blockchain/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is dual licensed under either the [Apache-2.0 License](LICENSE-APACHE) or the [MIT License](LICENSE-MIT).
+You may choose either license.

 ---